SlimPay Developer Center

 File management overview

-Here you will find a summary of the various input and output files you can expect to encounter when using SlimPay’s File API.
+Here you will find a summary of the various input and output files you can expect to encounter when using SlimPay’s File Transfer.
 For more detailed information on each of the files, click on the links included in the tables below.

 Input files